n3oltd/support/docs/01-engage/04-donations/06-allocations/03-fundraiser/index.md

 Fundraisers are configured and managed by your system administrator.
 :::

-In Engage, an account selects a fundraiser (each with a different name) while adding allocations in a *single* or *regular* donation.
+In Engage, an account selects a fundraiser (each with a different name) while adding allocations in a **single donation** or **regular giving**.
 If no fundraiser appears in the dropdown, then ask your system administrator to add one for you.

 ![Fundraiser while making donation](./fundraiser.png)